dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3276: All human beings deserve dignity and respect.
+### T3276: Recognize the worth and dignity of all individuals, regardless of background.

 |Support|
 |---|